The future of mergers in Australia

 Australia's merger regime is set for a major overhaul, with reforms coming into effect for deals closing or completing on or after 1 January 2026, impacting transaction timelines from mid-2025.
 These changes will introduce a single mandatory and suspensory administrative process, replacing the current framework.

-The Government has consulted on some aspects of the regime and announced key features of the new merger laws in draft legislation introduced to Parliament.
-However, some details of the final regime are still expected to be announced before the end of the 2024 calendar year.
+The Treasury Laws Amendment (Mergers and Acquisitions Reform) Bill 2024 passed both Houses of Parliament on 28 November 2024.
+However, some details of the final regime are still expected to be announced in the next coming months.
 Businesses must prepare for the most significant changes to Australian merger clearance rules in decades, as the new regime could capture more deals than the current laws.

 Timeline